hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ![`k8s-tx-Besu-logs`](../../images/kubernetes-tx-Besu-logs.png)

-### 8. Connecting to the node from your local machine via an ingress
+### 8. Connect to the node from your local machine via an ingress

 To view Grafana dashboards or connect to the nodes to make transactions from your local machine, you can deploy an ingress controller with rules.
 We use the `ingress-nginx` ingress controller which can be deployed as follows: